reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/README.md

     LE_AUTH_EMAIL: you@domain.com
     ```

-    Be sure to encrypt when completed `ansible-vault encrypt k3s_traefik_api_secrets.yml`
+    Be sure to encrypt this secret when completed `ansible-vault encrypt k3s_traefik_api_secrets.yml`

     By default staging certificates are generated and controlled by: